Director/ Associate Dean: Dr. Julie Barris

 - A matriculating student who wishes to take a course from another institution must obtain permission to do so prior to enrolling in the course.
 Necessary forms are available in the Office of the Registrar or Adult Degree & Continuing Studies.
 Transfer credit will not be granted if the student fails to obtain approval prior to taking the course.
 A student who is on academic probation is not authorized to enroll in courses at other institutions.

-- At least sixty-four (64) credits of study must be completed at Saint Francis University for a student to be eligible for a bachelor's degree such as Accounting and Management, except those students studying for a second bachelor's degree (32 credits are required for a second degree, if coming back to complete a second degree), the degree completion programs offered through the office of Adult Degree & Continuing Studies (BSOL, CSM, MLS & HCM), or a teaching certificate.
+- At least sixty-four (64) credits of study must be completed at Saint Francis University for a student to be eligible for a bachelor's degree such as Accounting and Management, except those students studying for a second bachelor's degree (32 credits are required for a second degree, if coming back to complete a second degree), the degree completion programs offered through the office of Adult Degree & Continuing Studies (BSOL, CSM, MLS & HCM), or a teaching certification.
 A minimum of 30 credits must be taken at Saint Francis University to earn a degree through the degree completion programs, so up to 98 credits may transfer into the degree completion programs.
 The last thirty (30) of those credits must be taken at Saint Francis University.